rimpi1612/Solidity_Smart-Contract/README.md

 * **Level Three** is a `DeferredEquityPlan` that models traditional company stock plans.
 This contract will automatically manage 1000 shares with an annual distribution of 250 over 4 years for a single employee.

-### Starting your project
+### Starting our project

 Navigate to the [Remix IDE](https://remix.ethereum.org) and create a new contract called `AssociateProfitSplitter.sol` using the starter code for level one above.

-While developing and testing your contract, use the [Ganache](https://www.trufflesuite.com/ganache) development chain, and point MetaMask to `localhost:8545`, or replace the port with what you have set in your workspace.
+While developing and testing our contract, use the [Ganache](https://www.trufflesuite.com/ganache) development chain, and point MetaMask to `localhost:8545`, or replace the port with what we have set in our workspace.

 ### Level One: The `AssociateProfitSplitter` Contract

-At the top of your contract, you will need to define the following `public` variables:
+At the top of our contract, we will need to define the following `public` variables:

 * `employee_one` -- The `address` of the first employee.
 Make sure to set this to `payable`.